Watauga, Avery teachers win bright ideas grants from Blue Ridge Energy

 “This is a unique time for our students and educators.
 I’m proud that Blue Ridge is able to fund creative classroom ideas,” Director of Community Relations Tasha Rountree said in a press release.

 Blue Ridge Energy is part of several North Carolina electric cooperatives providing Bright Ideas grants.
-Together, they have provided more than $13.6 million for classroom projects impacting over 2.7 million students in North Carolina.
+Together, they have provided more than $13.6 million for classroom projects impacting more than 2.7 million students in North Carolina.

 (0) comments